salesforce/lwc-rfcs/text/0000-focus-behavior.md

 the results of focusable elements listed on [this test page](https://boom-bath.glitch.me/tabindex.html).

-We will also need to refactor the logic a bit so that we include all elements with tabindex values for the click and programmatic cases.
+The set of click focusable and programmatic focusable elements is a superset of the set of sequentially focusable elements, and should include all elements with tabindex values of -1.

 ### Programmatic focus